 Specifying a password on the command line should be considered insecure.
 It is preferable that you either omit the password when invoking the client and then supply it when prompted, or put the password in a startup script or configuration file.

-For release 9.3.0 and later: The option must be specified for the client to connect to the agent.
+This option must be specified for the client to connect to the agent.